snijderlab/stitch/articles/BatchFiles.md

 Path | The path to the database. | (No Default)
 Type | The type of the database.
 Fasta or Reads.
 Tries to detect the type when no type is given.
 Based on the extension so .fasta is Fasta the rest is assumed to be Reads. | Detect
 Name | The name of the database.
 Used for display in the output.
-Can contain whitespace. | (No Default) Alphabet | The alphabet to use.
+Can contain whitespace. | (No Default) CutoffScore | The mean score per position needed for a path to be included in the Template score. | 0 Alphabet | The alphabet to use.
 See 'Alphabet'. | (No Default)

 ```